wlanslovenija/tunneldigger/docs/installation.rst

 Installation
 ============

-The installation of tunneldigger is pretty straightforward and is described in the following sections.
+The installation of Tunneldigger is pretty straightforward and is described in the following sections.

 Getting the Source